Abhishek20182/Performing-Analysis-of-Meteorological-Data/README.md

 - jupyterthemes

 ## Objective: <a name="obj"></a>
-Perform Data Cleaning, Perform Analysis for Testing the (given) Hypothesisand finally put-forth your conclusion by writing a blog article.
+Perform Data Cleaning, Perform Analysis for Testing the (given) Hypothesis and finally put-forth your conclusion by writing a blog article.

 ## Dataset Insight: <a name="di"></a>